adamsamec/WinManager/Readme.md

 ### Example 2: Applications quitting
 Let's say you want to quit Microsoft Edge with all its windows so that it asks for restoring all the windows next time you start it:

-1. Press Windows + F12, or Windows + Shift + E, to invoke WinManager.
+1. Press Windows + F12, or Windows + Alt + P, to invoke WinManager.
 A list of four running applications mentioned above will be displayed.
 2. Arrow down to the "Microsoft Edge" application, or simply just type "edge" to filter the list of applications.
 3. Press Shift + Delete to force quit Microsoft Edge, which makes it ask you for restoring its windows next time you start it.

 ### Example 3: Windows switching or closing only for the application in foreground
 Let's say you are in File Explorer, and want to switch or close its another "Downloads" window that you used a long time ago:

-1. Press Windows + Shift + F12, or Windows + Shift + Q, to invoke WinManager.
+1. Press Windows + Shift + F12, or Windows + Alt + O, to invoke WinManager.
 A list of open windows only for the application in foreground will be displayed, that is, for File Explorer.
 2. Arrow down to the "Downloads" window, or simply just type "down" to filter the list of windows.
 3. Press Enter when on the "Downloads" window to switch to it, or press Delete to close it.